Canterbury Forum Lecture Series

 At the Waldport Community Center, 1:30pm

-All the meetings are held at the Waldport Community Center at 1:30 pm.
+All the meetings are held at the Waldport Community Center from 1:30 pm to 3:00 pm.

 Put the dates on your calendar and come prepared to be enlightened, challenged and provoked to thought and conversation!

 Tom Kerns, Ph.D., will address the forum on the topic "Youth Climate Courts, Human Rights and the Courage to Be."